salvaracer/ext-t3readspeaker/README.md

 ## Installation

 1. Install this extension
-2. Set your rs customer ID and CSS ID in the CONSTANT EDITOR
+2. Set your customer ID and CSS ID and your language in the CONSTANT EDITOR
 3. Add this code, where the readspeaker button should appear:

     ```html
     <f:cObject typoscriptObjectPath="lib.t3readspeaker" />
     ```
-4. Choose a language and a voice in your root page properties.

 **TIP**